 For example, artificial intelligence can determine the best dispatch time.
-It is not only possible to determine the optimal time for large groups, it’s also possible for individual recipients.
-The same applies to the very important subject line: if this isn’t appealing enough, the e-mail won’t be opened.
+It is not only possible to determine the optimal time for large groups: it’s also possible for individual recipients.
+The same applies to the very important subject line: if this isn’t appealing enough, the email won’t be opened.
 AI can also help here, although it goes one step further: thanks to the enormous amount of data that artificial intelligence can process, it also makes it possible to make predictions.
 This way the computer can determine beforehand how well a certain image in a newsletter will be received, for example.

 Find out more about data protection, especially the GDPR in the EU in our extensive article on the topic.
 Although an EU regulation, it could affect your website and newsletters in the USA and elsewhere, too.

-Summary: Newsletter trends
+Summary: newsletter trends

 What’s becoming increasingly important is data protection.
 Many users have had bad experiences in the past; not necessarily because they’ve had their data passed on to third parties.
 It’s more often the way that they have been addressed or harassed by newsletters.
-Make sure you have a sense of responsibility when it comes to data protection and content design since this will remain a relevant newsletter trend for years to come.
+Make sure you have a sense of responsibility when it comes to data protection and content design, since this will remain a relevant newsletter trend for years to come.

-Some ideas for successful newsletters in 2019
+Some ideas for successful newsletters in 2022

 Throughout the year, you’ll have plenty of opportunities to make your email marketing seasonal to increase customer engagement.
 So that you don’t sweat and can plan your successful campaigns in advance, we have put together a few dates for you:

-- International Women’s Day (8th of March): Reaching out to the women who subscribe to your newsletter is always welcome!
+- International Women’s Day (8th March): Reaching out to the women who subscribe to your newsletter is always welcome!

-- Christmas (24th to 26th of December.): During the whole Advent season, with the highlight around Christmas Day, Christmas campaigns can be easily spread via newsletters.
+- Christmas (24th to 26th of December): During the whole Advent season, with the highlight around Christmas Day, Christmas campaigns can be easily spread via newsletters.

-- New Year’s Eve (31st of December): The end of the year is the perfect moment to look back – share it with your customers.
+- New Year’s Eve (31st December): The end of the year is the perfect moment to look back – share it with your customers.